 REI Ruckpack 28 – This is what Ian uses to carry all his camera gear.
 It’s simply the best backpack we’ve ever used.
 It’s perfect as an under-the-seat personal item but spacious enough to carry a camera with a couple lenses, a tripod, laptop and a packing cube or two with enough clothes for a multi-month international trip.
 Ian has traveled abroad for months with nothing but what he could fit in this backpack.

 Google Pixel 4a – Google makes the best low-light smartphone camera.
 We really enjoyed the astrophotography mode of the Pixel 4 that we reviewed, and Diana loves smaller phones, so we chose the Pixel 4a.

-Google Fi Mobile Service – Pre-pandemic, we traveled A LOT and Google Fi was essential for keeping connected in any part of the world from the rural US to the remote Galapagos islands.
+Google Fi Mobile Service – We travel A LOT and Google Fi is essential for keeping connected in any part of the world from the rural US to the remote Galapagos islands.
 We love the simple way that Google Fi works internationally pretty much anywhere without any extra fees or charges, regardless of what country you are in.
 You can read our full Google Fi review on North to South.
-Even during the lockdowns of the COVID-19 pandemic, Google Fi was really nice for keeping our bills low since you only pay a base fee of $20 if you use no mobile data while staying at home.
+Google Fi has been really nice for keeping our bills low since we only pay a base fee of $20 if using no mobile data while staying at home.